open-rsx/rsb-manual/examples-basic.rst

    .. container:: rpc-server-cl

-      A :term:`local server` can be created and managed with the ``rsb.patterns:with-local-server`` macro.
+      A :term:`local server` can be created and managed with the :cl:symbol:`rsb.patterns:with-local-server` macro.
 The
-      ``rsb.patterns:with-methods`` macro can be used to register methods and their implementations in the :term:`local server`.
+      :cl:symbol:`rsb.patterns:with-methods` macro can be used to
+      register methods and their implementations in the :term:`local server`.

       .. literalinclude:: /../rsb-cl/examples/server.lisp
          :language:    cl